bhavikbhagwani/groupprojectG30/README.md

 After the installation is done you can check what version you got.

         $ dot -V

-pydoc

-Use pydoc to generate documentation for any class.
-You will get a quick and readable documentation generated from your source code into your terminal.
-For example with Dice class

-        cd pig/dice
-        python -m pydoc dice

-You can also generate a html page for the documentation for any class

-        python -m pydoc -w dice

-This will create HTML documents inside doc/pydoc
-You can open the generated html documentation in your web browser.

 To generate HTML documentation for all classes just type